yuna0x0/godot-ksni/README.md

 ### Icon not loading

 - Verify the icon path is correct (use `res://` for Godot resources)
-- Ensure the image format is supported (PNG, JPG recommended)
+- Ensure the image format is supported by Godot (PNG, SVG, etc.)
 - Fall back to system icon names if custom icons fail

 ## License